Firebrand tours to the Galaxy

 “Okay let’s make a few approaches then see if the Army Airfield wants a look at your toy?”

-“Yeah last time I was there it was as a civilian mechanic on helicopters,” Senior reminisced.
+“Yeah last time I was there, I was a civilian mechanic on helicopters,” Senior reminisced.

 As the shuttle drifted in and made a helicopter landing, it stood out with its bright red trim amongst the drab green and sand-camouflaged Army aircraft.
 Once on the ground, interested spectators surrounded the shuttle trying to get a close look at workings.
 Mike and Senior were soon answering questions and fending off joy flight requests.